sthurston99/ahk-scripts/README.md

 This is simply a launcher file I use to have all of my scripts run at startup.
 There's nothing to this one.

+### Ctrl+Alt+Shift+r

+This triggers a force reload of all scripts, to update them with edits on the fly.

+### Ctrl+Alt+Shift+q

+Closes all scripts except for the Master Script, in case of anything catastrophic.

 ## EmailGreetings.ahk

 This script is one I use to automate boring email stuff.
 Because Outlook doesn't let you have any fun.